vmstio/docs/content/projects/vmcrawl.md

 - `/robots.txt`
 - `/.well-known/webfinger`
 - `/.well-known/host-meta`
-- `/.well-known/nodeinfo` (and alternative locations referenced in this document)
+- `/.well-known/nodeinfo`

-Based on those results, if it's determined that your server is running Mastodon, it may contact:
+Based on those results, if it's determined that your server is running Mastodon, it may access:

 - `/api/v2/instance` for Mastodon 4.x
 - `/api/v1/instance` for Mastodon 3.x